Israel could use tactical nukes on Iran - think-tank

-Ballistic missiles or submarine-launched cruise missiles could serve for Israeli tactical nuclear strikes without interference from Iranian air defenses, the 208-page report says.
+Ballistic missiles or submarine-launched cruise missiles could serve for Israeli tactical nuclear strikes without interference from Iranian air defences, the 208-page report says.
 "Earth-penetrator" warheads would produce most damage.

 Israel is widely assumed to have the Middle East's sole atomic arsenal.
 Israeli leaders do not comment on this capability other than to underscore its deterrent role; President Shimon Peres has said repeatedly that "Israel will not be the first to introduce nuclear weapons to the region."

-A veteran Israeli defense official, speaking on condition of anonymity, said preemptive nuclear strikes were foreign to the national doctrine: "Such weapons exist so as not to be used."
+A veteran Israeli defence official, speaking on condition of anonymity, said pre-emptive nuclear strikes were foreign to the national doctrine: "Such weapons exist so as not to be used."

 That damage containment would, in theory, off-set diplomatic fallout for whichever country were to use such arms on a foe.